Joe’s Southern Kitchen & Bar in Kentish Town

 Riding the wave of Kentish Town’s resurgence, Joe’s Southern Kitchen & Bar chose the North London neighbourhood to open their second branch.

 The restaurant-bar is set on two floors: a fifty-seat basement, dedicated to drinks and music, and the actual restaurant at street level.
-The Southern American theme transpires from the neon signs and exposed brick wall, and you can’t help but feel pleased with the wide choice of drinks and dishes.
+The Southern American theme is announced by the neon signs and exposed brick wall, and you can’t help but feel pleased with the wide choice of drinks and dishes.

-The staff is knowledgeable and accommodating, and it’s reassuring to hear that all the chickens come from a specific Yorkshire farm where they are free range and air chilled.
+The staff are knowledgeable and accommodating, and it’s reassuring to hear that all the chickens come from a specific Yorkshire farm where they are free-range and air-chilled.
 I wouldn’t give up eating meat but I have ethics: the animals have to be treated with care and respect.

 We try the Buttermilk Marinated Chicken Wings and the Popcorn Shrimps.
 All the courses come with rich Southern American homemade sauces – even the more common ketchup is prepared in house – which make everything a little more special.
-The coating of the deep fried wings is surprisingly not greasy and the inside is still juicy: this is clearly fresh meat properly cooked, forget the white dry flesh of frozen chickens.
+Surprisingly, the coating of the deep-fried wings is not greasy and the inside is still juicy: this is clearly fresh meat properly cooked; forget the dry white flesh of frozen chicken.
 The popcorn shrimps are fun, one of those nibbles that you are going to enjoy as long as you don’t have too many.

-Although cutlery helps, most of the courses require eating with your own hands, and that’s why you’ll be given refreshing wet lemony tissues in between courses.
+Although cutlery helps, most of the courses require only your hands, and that’s why you’ll be given refreshing lemony wet wipes in between courses.

-All in all, Joe’s Southern Kitchen & Bar could easily become your guilty pleasure, a must-do monthly visit to add to your calendar.
+All in all, Joe’s Southern Kitchen & Bar could easily become your guilty pleasure; it’s a must-do monthly excursion to add to your calendar.

 ★★★★★Food ▮▮▮▮▮▮▮▮▮▮Drinks ▮▮▮▮▮▮▮▮▮▮Service ▮▮▮▮▮▮▮▮▮▮